oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/domain-configuration/_index.md

     This name appears in the Project list of providers so you can identify which domain you're connected to.

-5.  *For domains running WebLogic Server 14.1.2.0.0 or later only:* If you have configured WebLogic Server to delegate authentication to an external service using a browser, enable the **Use Web Authentication** option.
+5.  **Optional**: *For domains running WebLogic Server 14.1.2.0.0 or later only:* If you have configured WebLogic Server to delegate authentication to an external service using a browser, enable the **Use Web Authentication** option.
 Otherwise, leave it unselected and enter credentials for a local user account as described in step [6](#STEP_YRV_XJM_BDC).

     For more information, see [Configure Web Authentication](#GUID-A6191FE0-2A4C-45B6-A138-7FD9B157D28F).

-6. Enter a username and password for a user account in the domain.
+6.  <a id="STEP_YRV_XJM_BDC"></a>Enter a username and password for a user account in the domain.

     Log in with a user who has the necessary privileges for the tasks you plan to perform.
 To prevent unauthorized modifications, WebLogic Remote Console limits which tasks and screens are available to a user, based on their role.